NativeScript/docs-v8/native-api-access.md

 ## Native API Access

-The most important feature of NativeScript is the ability to access native platform APIs directly from JavaScript.
+What exactly does it mean for NativeScript to "Empower JavaScript with native APIs"?

+This means you can go directly to platform source documentation like [Apple API Docs](https://developer.apple.com/documentation/) and [Android API Docs](https://developer.android.com/reference) and work with it right away without leaving your JavaScript codebase.

+Let's explore this more by looking at some concrete use cases.

 ::: tip Note
-When trying to figure out how to execute some native Android or iOS code in your NativeScript app, you can search the Android & iOS documentation, StackOverflow or other resources.

-The key is knowing how to call those APIs from JavaScript instead of writing the code in Java, Objective-C, Kotlin, or Swift.

-The core of NativeScript is all written in TypeScript and you can view the [source on Github](https://github.com/NativeScript/NativeScript/tree/master/packages/core) for many examples of calling native platform APIs.
+The @nativescript/core package is written in TypeScript and you can view it's [source on Github](https://github.com/NativeScript/NativeScript/tree/master/packages/core) for many examples of calling native platform APIs.
 :::

 ## Android Walkthrough